-The Government has announced that the temporary suspension of possession proceedings due to Covid 19 is to be lifted.
-However, it is not business as usual, with new measures and procedures to be followed by landlords.
+The Government has announced that the temporary suspension of possession proceedings due to Covid 19 is to be extended until the 20th September, with longer notice periods for section 21 and Section 8 notices.

 - For possession proceedings that were put on hold as a result of Covid 19, landlords will first need to notify the Court and their tenant that they still wish to seek repossession using a ‘reactivation notice’.
 This rule includes accelerated possession cases.
 However, a reactivation notice won’t be needed for any claim where a possession order has already been granted.

 - Landlords seeking possession of their property will need to set out in their claim any relevant information about a tenant’s circumstances, including any relevant information about the effect of the Covid 19 pandemic on the tenant and his/her dependants, which will enable the court to have regard to vulnerability, disability, social security position and those who are shielding.
 This rule will apply to both new and existing proceedings and will be in place until at least the end of March 2021.

 - Landlords will also need to provide a rent arrears history in advance of the hearing, rather than providing this at the hearing itself.

 - The standard period of not more than 8 weeks between the issue of a claim form and the date for the hearing has been suspended, to allow the Court to spread out hearings appropriately, having regard to court capacity.